-Here in Gentle World, the only reminder of the upcoming holiday is the occasional sound of free-living turkeys, chatting among themselves as they wander by our property during their meanderings around the neighborhood that surrounds us.
+Here in Gentle World, the only reminder of the upcoming holiday is the occasional sound of free-living turkeys, chatting among themselves as they wander by during their meanderings around the neighborhood.

 But as we approach the seasonal massacre of which these magnificent birds have become perversely and paradoxically symbolic, the momentary burst of happiness granted to me by those calls from my nomadic neighbors is all too quickly interrupted by the painful reminder of who these individuals are considered to be by almost everyone else of my kind: bodies without souls entitled to not even the most basic of birthrights — life itself.

 At any time of year, it’s hard to be overly thankful for the comparative freedom these non-captive birds enjoy, knowing that they live their lives in the constant threat of becoming targets for those who kill for the sheer thrill they somehow find in taking the life of another.
 Yes, even here in the relative tranquility of Hawaii Island, the selfsame winged wanderers whose sudden appearance makes my heart leap for joy could tomorrow become the next victims of human hunters closing in for the kill.